Of Counsel

 Background

 Suzanne considers herself a child of the southeast.
 She was born in Charlotte, North Carolina and grew up in Jacksonville, Florida.
-She now lives in Florida with her two sons, one in the ninth grade and the younger in the sixth grade, their golden retriever, Dallas, and two cats, Cocoa and Keowee.
-Away from the office, Suzanne enjoys being involved with her church, her kids’ sports (football, lacrosse and baseball), and watching SEC football (Go Gators!).
+She now lives in Florida with her two teenage sons, their golden retriever, Dallas, and two cats, Cocoa and Keowee.
+Away from the office, Suzanne enjoys being involved with her church, her kids’ sports (football, lacrosse, and weightlifting), and watching SEC football (Go Gators!).

 Professional Associations

-Suzanne is a member of the Florida Bar and the Business Law Section, where she is on the Electronic Discovery and Digital Evidence Committee.
-Suzanne finds it rewarding to volunteer professionally in the eDiscovery industry.
+Suzanne is a member of the Florida Bar.
+She finds it rewarding to volunteer professionally in the eDiscovery industry.
+She has served for several years on The Planning Committee for the annual University of Florida, Levin College of Law, E-Discovery Conference.
 She is a member of the Association of Certified eDiscovery Specialists (ACEDS) and serves as the Director-at-Large for ACEDS Jacksonville and previously as President and Vice President of the chapter.
-She also serves on the Electronic Discovery Reference Model (EDRM) Advisory Council.
-Suzanne is a member of the Jacksonville Bar Association and is Past Chair of the Legal Technology Committee.
-She is also a member of the Jacksonville Women Lawyers Association, where she previously served as a board member.
+She is also a member of the Electronic Discovery Reference Model (EDRM) Advisory Council, the Jacksonville Justice Association, and the Jacksonville Bar Association.
+She is Past Chair of the JBA Legal Technology Committee.
+Additionally, she is a member of the Jacksonville Women Lawyers Association, where she previously served as a board member, The Sedona Conference Working Group 1, and the Complex Litigation e-Discovery Forum (CLEF).

 Awards and Recognitions

-Suzanne earned her accreditation as a Certified eDiscovery Specialist (CEDS) in 2014 and has been a Relativity Review Management Specialist since 2019.
-That year, she also received her Mass Tort MDL Certificate from the Bolch Judicial Institute at Duke University School of Law.
-In 2015, she was selected ACEDS Outstanding Local Leader.
+Suzanne earned her accreditation as a Certified eDiscovery Specialist (CEDS) in 2014 and was a Relativity Review Management Specialist from 2019-2022.
+In 2019, she received her Mass Tort MDL Certificate from the Bolch Judicial Institute at Duke University School of Law.
+In 2015, she was selected as the ACEDS Outstanding Local Leader.

 Publicity